broadeditz/go-twitch-conduits/README.md

 # go-twitch-conduits
 Library interact with Twitch chat messages using conduits in Go.
-Since IRC will become more limited soon, this library is designed be a replacement ingest for chatbots and the likes.
+Since the IRC will become more limited soon, this library is designed be a replacement ingest for chatbots and the likes.

 ## Packages
 - [helix](./helix): Package to manage subscribe to chat messages in conduits using the Twitch Helix API